cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 1. Do not believe in therapeutic interpretation of deficits in self-development as an effective treatment technique.
 2. Value systematic introduction and repetition of positive imagery to enhance the core self, self-definition, self-agency, self-esteem, and best self.

-### Methods for Developing the Core Sense of Self When a patient does not have a core sense of self and lacks clarity about self-definition, self-developm

 **Methods for Developing the Core Sense of Self**